Learn the second most spoken language in the world – Learn Hindi

 Our day till noon is reserved for the language and cultural training.

 In the afternoon we drive to Nahargarh & Jaigarh.
 Nahargarh is also known as the tiger fort and was constructed in the 18th century to protect the capital.
 The surrounding hills also provided good defense.
-There are excellent views of the Jaipur city from Nahargarh (Tiger hill).
+There are excellent views of Jaipur city from Nahargarh (Tiger hill).

-Jaigarh fort is situated at a distance of about 15 kms from Jaipur.
-Jaigarh fort is also known as the Victory Fort.
-This fort stands over a small hillock in the amidst of the thorn scrub hills overlooking the
+is situated at a distance of about 15 km from Jaipur.
+Jaigarh Fort is also known as the Victory Fort.
+This fort stands over a small hillock in the midst of the thorn scrub hills overlooking the Pink City, Jaipur.
+Jaigarh Fort was built in 1726 by Sawai Jai Singh.

 Day 12 – Language & Cultural training in Jaipur / visit of local Bazars / Indian cooking lessons

-In the afternoon we will have a walk through the colourful Bazaar of Jaipur and visit a factory to see the famous block printing work being done since centuries in Jaipur.
+Our day till noon is reserved for the language and cultural training.In the afternoon we will have a walk through the colorful Bazaar of Jaipur and visit a factory to see the famous block printing work being done for centuries in Jaipur.

-Today we will visit a cooking school and you get introduction on the basic Indian cooking and how the Indian spices are used.
+a cooking school and you will get an introduction to basic Indian cooking and how the Indian spices are used.
 The cooked food will be served among the group.

 Day 13 – Language & Cultural training in Jaipur / Samode (about 40 km)